fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 * To specify the data format as JSON/XML, we have set the `dataFormat` parameter to json.
 You can also provide the data in XML format.
 * The JSON/XML data is embedded as the value of the `dataSource` parameter.

-The full code and the common aspx template for the above sample is given below:
+The full code and the common ASPX template for the above sample is given below:

 <div class="code-wrapper">
 <ul class="code-tabs extra-tabs">